shaunbent/shaunbent/src/blog/why-federated-design-systems-keep-failing/index.md

 ### What this looks like in practice

-I've seen this play out twice at Spotify in mobile-focused systems that operated separately from the core design system.
+I've seen this play out twice at Spotify in a team focused on owning a specific part of the Spotify ecosystem, operating separately from the core design system.

 **The first attempt:** Was a federated model with a small central team providing support, guidance, and frameworks.
 The promise was solid.
 In practice, the organisation struggled to understand the purpose and value of the central team, so they were treated as a free resource and constantly pulled into other projects.
 The promised support, guidance, and frameworks that would have made the system viable never happened.
 No one was accountable for the fundamentals.
 The basic work of operating a design system simply didn't happen because nobody was clearly responsible for doing it.
 Even when someone was responsible, they weren't given the time to do the work.
 The result was degraded sentiment towards design systems within that department.